How To Talk To Your Child About The Coronavirus

 Reminding your child that we’re all in this together goes a long way in providing reassurance and helping your child cope with any insecurity or disappointment.

-Yes, there is a sense of panic in the media, and in the neighbourhoods and in the minds of people around you.
+Yes, there is a real crisis out right now.
 But, don’t let that overwhelm you and your child with a sense of anxiety.
-Instead, educate yourself, have age-appropriate conversations with your child to reassure him that the virus spread is a temporary phenomenon and most people will not be affected by it.
+Instead, keep your own anxiety in check and have age-appropriate conversations with your child.
 Be alert, aware and cautious.
 Keep your child and family safe and healthy.

 - Have conversations with your child about the coronavirus when both of you are feeling relaxed and let your child drive the conversation